Emma Lampert Cooper: Art works and exhibitions

-Her subjects were primarily still lifes and landscapes from her travels.
+Her subjects were primarily still life and landscapes from her travels.
 She closed her Rochester studio in 1886 and traveled to Paris.
 In 1887 she exhibited Hillside at Picardy at the Paris Salon.
 For her painting Breadwinner, Cooper was given an award at the Chicago's World's Fair in 1893 and the Cotton States and International Exposition in Atlanta in 1895.
 Cooper was awarded a gold medal at the 1902 American Art Society exhibition in Philadelphia.
 She exhibited oil and watercolor paintings at the St. Louis World's Fair of 1904 and won a bronze medal for a Weaving Homespun and another bronze medal.
 Her works were exhibited at the Paris Exposition of 1900.
 Cooper's paintings were exhibited with her husband' in shows in Rochester, Chicago, New York and Philadelphia, and Buffalo between 1902 and 1910.
 In 1915 she showed paintings of India alongside works by Alice Schille, Adelaide Deming and Helen Watson Phelps in New York.

 Cooper became an artist during the 19th century when there was a significant number of women who became successful, educated artists, a rarity before that time, except for a few like Angelica Kauffman and Louise Élisabeth Vigée Le Brun (1755–1842).
 The emerging women artists created works with a different perspective than men, challenged the limited concepts of femininity and created a genre of floral-female landscape paintings, in which "the artist placed one woman or more in a flower garden setting and manipulated composition, color, texture and form to make the women look as much like flowers as possible."
 These artists were among the educated, sophisticated "New Women" beginning in the late 19th century, whose influence was largely ignored by art scholars.

-Cooper was one of the well-educated artists who became a successful landscape painter and academic figure who began as a children's book illustrator and painter of miniatures and flower paintings.
-Realizing the difficulty in making the transition to a successful painter, particularly of landscape and figure paintings, Cooper warned other women artists of the difficulty in creating a successful career in such works.
-She, however, was able to overcome the obstacles and become a successful landscape artist.
+Cooper was a successful landscape painter and academic figure who began as a children's book illustrator and painter of miniatures and flower paintings.
+Realizing the difficulty in making the transition to a successful painter, particularly of landscape and figure paintings, Cooper warned other women artists of that difficulty.
+She, however, was able to overcome the obstacles and become successful.

 Cooper was a member of the Women's International Art Club in London, Pennsylvania Academy of Fine Arts and the Women's Art Association of Canada.
 In New York, she was a member of Woman's Art Club, National Arts Club, and the New York Watercolor Club.
 She was a charter member of the Rochester Art Club and the Philadelphia Water Color Club.